dattasiddhartha-1/polysemous-word-tagging-tool/README.md

 * script.js contains connections between utils.py analysis and presentation on the index.html
 * index.html is the webpage layout for presenting the content

+## Known issues
+* Sense tagging not interactive (click-select)
+* Box dimensions not optimal to different scenarios of text length
+* Not loaded up SemCor examples yet for each sense

 ### Latest Preview

 ![Screenshot](screenshot_preview.PNG)